 The Beginning of Thread of Souls

-We started playing D&D 5e in September of 2015, two months before we got married.
-Dorian discovered the game after watching Critical Role.
+We started playing our first tabletop game in September of 2015, two months before we got married.
 I was more hesitant, not really understanding what it was.
 I only agreed to join because only two of Dorian’s friends agreed to show up for the first game, despite him helping a large group learn the rules and make characters.
 After that, I was hooked.

 I loved the game so much I started drawing for the first time since starting my corporate career.
 As the game progressed, I thought about writing again.
 I wanted to turn this story we were telling into a book series.
 When I was around 19 years old I had tried to get my novels published.
 But I was young, inexperienced, unpolished, and didn’t have a great deal of support to help me learn what I needed to do.
 Because these books were based off a game that was so close to our hearts, I didn’t want to go down that path again.
 I didn’t want them changed by a publisher for what was “marketable” or “trendy”.
 I wanted to tell our story the same way it had touched my heart.